Click any of the frequently asked questions below to see the corresponding answer.

 No. Of course, we know that professional writers have to do considerable editing of their own work, and will often be involved in seeing it through to publication.
 These, though, are quite different skills from the core skills of copy-editing and proofreading, carried out for other clients, that the SfEP looks for.

 Again, this is quite a different skill and may not be counted.
 However, some aspects of journalism training may overlap with editorial training and may count as part of an application; it will depend on their context within the application as a whole.
+Check the editorial syllabus - this will tell you whether your skills match those we are seeking.

 You should try to provide as much documentary evidence as you can to support your application.
 The online form will allow you to attach various documents where necessary.
 However, if a course was so long ago that you don't still have the certificate, please try to provide as much other information as you can, so that the Admissions Panel can be satisfied that you took the course.
 Some providers may be able to issue a duplicate certificate.